 We will ensure that your personal and health information will not be disclosed to other State institutions and authorities except if required by law or other regulation.

-When you provide the Department with personal and health information about other individuals, we rely on you to make them aware that such information will or may be provided to the Department, the types of third parties the Department may provide it to, the relevant purposes that the Department and such third parties will use it for, and how they can access it.
+When you provide us with personal and health information about other individuals, we rely on you to make them aware that such information will or may be provided to us, the types of third parties that we may provide it to, the relevant purposes that we and such third parties will use it for, and how they can access it.

 We have implemented technology and security policies, rules and measures to protect the personal information that we have under our control.
 However, you should be aware that there are risks in transmitting information across the Internet.
 So while we strive to protect such information, we cannot ensure or warrant the security of any information transmitted to us online and individuals do so at their own risk.
 If you are concerned about conveying sensitive material to us over the Internet, you might prefer to contact us by telephone or mail.